-In 2011 Tomaz has begun to teach contemporary dance as a faculty member at Universität Mozarteum/ Carl-Orff-Institut Salzburg where he still works as a dance pedagogue in the department for "elementary music and dance pedagogy".
-His work at the institute is to bridge the pedagogical practice with concurrent streams of contemporary dance practices, and bring students of pedagogy closer to the professional training of dance, as a practice of continuity, regularity, and self-discipline.
-At work Tomaz approaches dance as a proprioceptive practice through synthesis of contemporary dance techniques that work with flow and floor, focusing on the work with spine and the dynamic of wave.
+In 2011 Tomaz becomes a member of tanz_house Salzburg up to the present day.
+He begins to teach contemporary dance as a faculty member at Universität Mozarteum/ Carl-Orff-Institut Salzburg where he still works as a dance pedagogue in the department for "elementary music and dance pedagogy".
+His work at the institute is to bridge the pedagogical practice with concurrent streams of contemporary dance practices, and bring students of pedagogy closer to the professional training of dance.
+At Orff Tomaz approaches dance as a proprioceptive practice through synthesis of contemporary dance techniques that work with flow and floor, focusing on the work with spine and the dynamic of wave.

 His MA research concludes with staging The Entertainer in 2012, co-produced by ARGEkultur Salzburg, and supprted by the local and national funding.
 In this work Tomaz represented four cabaret figures, in form of performative portraits.
 With this work Tomaz begins developing a performance practice, which will be later on known as Performative Figuration.

 Tomaz visits the I.CI - Centre choreographique National de Montpellier twice (2013, and 2015), granted with scholarship (danceWEB/Jardin d ´Europe, Life Long Burning Scholarship Program) for participating at the ex.e.r.ce (MA program in choreography) with guest artist residency.
 At I.CI he studies with Mathilde Monnier, Löic Touze and Mathieu Bauvier.